woojinc/bookish-memory/java-notes/README.md

 # Java Study Notes

+This is a my personal Java study notes and resources gathered from various sources

+#### Sources:
-* This is from the course on Codecademy (free version)
+* Course on Codecademy (free version)